-LVN-to-ADN Nursing Transition
+LVN-to-ADN Nursing Transition\

-Must be a licensed vocational nurse.
+Students must be a licensed vocational nurse to be eligible for the program.
 The TVCC ADN program is fully accredited by the National League for Nursing Accrediting Commission (61 Broadway, New York City, N.Y., Telephone number: 800-669-1656 Extension 153).